 I'm the creator of the blog ClaraNartey.com where I share creativity tips, behind the scenes look at my personal creative journey and tools and resources to help textile/fiber artists.

 As a self- taught artist, my goal in teaching these courses is to help you shorten that learning process and gain confidence in your abilities.

 "Clara!!
-I’ve enjoyed your class, it was clear and I’m going to try this new way to finish my quilts".
+I’ve enjoyed your class, it was very clear and I’m going to try this new way to finish my quilts".